redis-developer/aws-redis-cloud-demo/README.md

-# Demo of using Redis Enterprise Cloud Essential as a user caching store leveraging AWS Services
+# A Demo App using Redis Enterprise Cloud with AWS Services

 ## High Level Requirements: